I was a heavy smoker for almost thirty years.

 The first time I ever tried tobacco "snus" was a few years ago in a pub in Brighton.
 There were some Swedish guys on a table next to us and one of them asked our group if we knew anywhere he could buy snus.
 Tobacco snus has been illegal to sell in the UK for a while so of course, we didn't know anywhere.
 But he let me try one, albeit with the warning that I might find it quite strong.
 Well, he wasn't wrong!
 It was quite intense and made me feel quite light headed.
 A bit like your first cigarette after a long haul flight -and I didn't need my vape for several hours afterwards.
 It was tobacco so it also tasted of tobacco (and aniseed I think) and stained my saliva and stung my throat somewhat -but I still quite liked it and thought it could be a good way to get off the vape if only it was available here.

-That was almost a year ago and I have not vaped or smoked since.
-I've tried a wide range of brands and flavours.
+That was back in 2019 and I have not vaped or smoked since.
+I've tried a wide range of brands, strengths and flavours.
 It wasn't difficult.
 It's a bit like switching from smoking to vaping -after switching, you lose interest in the thing that previously had such a hold over you.
-And I love that I no longer need to worry about charging and all that nonsense.
+And I love that I no longer need to worry about charging batteries and all that nonsense.
+And as an added bonus -I can use nicotine pouches wherever I like as nobody will even know.
+Cinemas and flights are all the more enjoyable for it.

 So I still enjoy using nicotine.
 But being free from inhaling nicotine whether in smoke or vape form has had a really positive impact on my life.
 I've hugely improved my fitness.
 I enjoy cycling, snowboarding and hockey.
 My lungs feel clear and light.
 My own experience with tobacco free nicotine pouches and that of many of my friends and family members gave me an urge to share these products to a wider audience so I decided to set up Nic Pouch UK.